 With Insomniac Games now working on another Marvel title for PS5, we're hoping that we could see a Marvel Game Universe in the future.

 In our opinion, it could work pretty well.
-Like with the MCU, Insomniac has created standalone products allowing us to get to know individual superheroes within its universe, if we continue to see more Marvel heroes getting their own games, could we potentially see crossovers in the future?
-We're hoping so as Crystal Dynamic's Marvel's Avengers certainly left a lot to be desired.
+Like with the MCU, Insomniac has created standalone products allowing us to get to know individual superheroes within its universe.
+Plus, Insomniac would be in a position to learn from the successes and failures of the MCU, allowing it to build a stronger shared narrative.

 Get daily insight, inspiration and deals in your inbox